COSC-499-W2023/year-long-project-team-1/app/web/src/app/api/clients/README.md

 # Clients API

-Integrate with AWS Cognito to fetch client list and add new client to user pool.
+- Integrate with AWS Cognito to fetch client list and add new client to user pool.
+- Fetch one user info given username

 ## Endpoint